 This combined tour, led by an expert art historian, offers you the best of both museums in an optimal time.
-The highlight of the Rijksmuseum are the paintings and artefacts of the Dutch Golden Age.
+Highlight of the Rijksmuseum are the paintings and artefacts of the Dutch Golden Age.
 The Van Gogh Museum holds the world’s largest collection of Vincent Van Gogh’s paintings, as well as works by the artists of his circle.

-The tour comes with skip-the-line tickets for both museums.
 During the short walk between the Rijksmuseum and the Van Gogh Museum, there is usually time for a quick coffee and a snack.

 Start at the Rijksmuseum

-Like the rest of the building, the Gallery of Honour was designed around the crown jewel of the Rijksmuseum collection—The Night Watch by Rembrandt.
+Like the rest of the building, the Gallery of Honour was designed around the crown jewel of the Rijksmuseum collection: The Night Watch by Rembrandt.
 As we look at it up close, we’ll discuss its historical significance and Rembrandt’s techniques.

 After The Night Watch, we’ll quietly explore more iconic works by Rembrandt and other Dutch masters.
 Another gem of the Rijksmuseum collection are several works by Vermeer, including The Milkmaid.